subhobiswas/jquery-form-validator/README.md

 ### Requirements

-sweetalert setup in your html you can chek cdn alreday included in index.html.<br>
+sweetalert setup in your html you can check cdn alreday included in index.html.<br>
 jquery cdn

 ### setup